benjaminjack/benjaminjack.github.io/_posts/2016-01-02-el-capitan-biocomputing.md

 brew install R
 {% endhighlight %}

-I also installed a few of Hadley Wickham's packages:
+You will probably also want to install a few of Hadley Wickham's packages:

 {% highlight bash %}
 R # Launch R